softchris/azure-book/deployment/deploy-a-container.md

 That's something you can find out by looking at the JSON output when you created your registry.
 You are looking for a property called `"loginServer"`.
 It has the format of `[your registry name].azurecr.io`.
 In my case that would be  "chriscontainerregistry.azurecr.io"`.

 So either you remember the name of `loginServer`, from when we created our container registry or you can always retrieve the `loginServer` later by calling this command:

-> az acr show --name <acrName> --query loginServer --output table This will give use the `loginServer` name printed in our terminal.
-Of course `acrName` has in our case the value `chriscontainerregistry`
+> az acr show --name [container registry name] --query loginServer --output table

+This will give use the `loginServer` name printed in our terminal.
+Of course `[container registry name]` wouldin our case be the value `chriscontainerregistry`, so adjust accordingly depending on your chosen name.

 Let's now head back to Docker.
-We need to Tag the `aci-tutorial-app` image with the `loginServer` of your container registry.
+We need to _Tag_ the `aci-tutorial-app` image with the `loginServer` of your container registry.

 We tag it with the following command:
 > docker tag aci-tutorial-app <acrLoginServer>/aci-tutorial-app:v1